wetware/casm/specs/survey.md

-# GSurv (Gradual Surveyer)
+# Survey

-Gradual Surveyer is a service for discovering peers from a namespace by surveying incrementally longer distance nodes
+Survey is a service for discovering peers from a namespace by surveying incrementally longer distance nodes

 | Lifecycle Stage | Maturity       | Status | Latest Revision |
 |-----------------|----------------|--------|-----------------|